SyamSundarKirubakaran/AndroidWorks/README.md

 </p>

 ## 3.Move Movies:
-An app used to find the followers in Github by supplying his/her accounts user name.(**NOTE:** The app can only show 30 followers at a time since the **GitHub API** JSON Objects are restricted to 30 for an URL). <br />
+An app that uses the [Movies.db API](https://www.themoviedb.org/?language=en) to find the popular movies and inflate the activities with the data of those movies accordingly. <br />

 **You'll Learn:**
 * Working with [Movies API](https://www.themoviedb.org/?language=en)